There's a lot of whooping cough (pertussis) around at the moment and babies who are too young to start their vaccinations are at greatest risk.

 The only way you can help protect your baby from getting whooping cough in their first few weeks after birth is by having the whooping cough vaccination yourself while you are pregnant.

 After vaccination, your body produces antibodies to protect against whooping cough.
 You will then pass some immunity to your unborn baby.

 No. The whooping cough vaccine is not a "live" vaccine.
-This means it doesnft contain whooping cough (or polio, diphtheria or tetanus), and canft cause whooping cough in you, or in your baby.
+This means it doesn't contain whooping cough (or polio, diphtheria or tetanus), and can't cause whooping cough in you, or in your baby.

-If you are more than 28 weeks pregnant and have not been offered the vaccine, talk?to your?midwife or GP and make an appointment to get vaccinated.
+If you are more than 20 weeks pregnant and have not been offered the vaccine, talk to your midwife or GP and make an appointment to get vaccinated.